 Keecha Harris, DrPH, RD

-A dedicated volunteer, Dr. Harris is Vice-Chair and interim nominating committee chair of the Jessie Smith Noyes Foundation and the curriculum subcommittee member for LEEAD as well as a member of the Southeastern Health Equity Council.
-Dr. Harris has received alumni honors from her undergraduate and graduate institutions – Iowa State University and the University of Alabama at Birmingham.
+Dr. Harris served on the Board of Directors for the Jessie Smith Noyes Foundation and received alumni honors from her undergraduate and graduate institutions – Iowa State University and the University of Alabama at Birmingham.